 I am not even a taxi fan, I try to always walk or use public transportation when traveling, but I have to admit Uber turns the process of getting from point A to point B into some kind of sexy digital magic.

-- The tariffs are cheaper than a regular taxi
+- Cheaper rates than a regular taxi

 - Great modern interface